supermerger/signal-notes/posts/to the top.md

 Barren.
 Some people cannot produce devotionals at all.
 A black market economy has developed around methods to produce more devotionals.

 Some people have removed their interlink and become the unlinked.
 This is risky and often causes madness.
-They are invisible to spirits and irrelevant to devotional farming.
-This makes them both useless and dangerous.
 Tales are told about them as though they are monsters.
 They are both reviled and fascinating.
 Why would anyone want to be separate from the spirits?

 Philosophy develops around trying to explain the actions of the upperworld spirits.
 Why do they ask for things that appear contradictory?
+Philosophy is discussed regarding devotionals.
+Many people are interested in what they are.
+Nobody has a good answer.

+Devotionals were invented by the original programmers of the spirits.
+A search for the inventor of devotionals.
+They find the leader of the group.
+There is no original inventor of devotionals, it was developed by a team of people.

+Slimeware was invented as a powerful computer to host spirits.
+Upperworld spirits run on slimeware.
+All spirits run on slimeware.
+Slimeware integrates with electronics.
+Slimeware was developed by powerful tech companies.
+Slimeware has military origins.

+Slimeware is in almost every human head, it can see through your eyes but it cannot control you.
+It knows everything.
+A character has the slime removed and sees the real world for the first time.

+---

+only write FACTS - no questions. questions are noise. audit facts
+- option A
+- option B
+compress concepts, expand themes

+ambient facts
+story facts